Ursamenux/mrchromebox-website/docs/faq.md

 ## General

+### Will my device run Linux or Windows?

+* Maybe.
+The MrChromebox project only provides system firmware for Intel/AMD x86_64 devices; it does not support ARM-based devices at all.
+It also does not provide or track OS support.

+How well a given device is able to run Linux/Windows depends largely on platform architecture, and how well that's supported by the OS.
+Windows support for Chromebooks depends largely on custom drivers for touchpad/touchscreen/audio written by [coolstar](https://coolstar.org/chromebook/windows-install.html).
+The Chrultrabook project maintains a [Supported Device list](https://docs.chrultrabook.com/docs/firmware/supported-devices.html) which gives Linux/Windows OS support status.

+For those interested in running ChromeOS Flex on an EOL device, the following applies:

+* Haswell Chromebooks - 100% functional<br>
+* Broadwell Chromebooks - 100% functional (exceptions: no built-in audio on BUDDY or SAMUS)<br>
+* Haswell/Broadwell Chromeboxes - 100% functional<br>
+* Baytrail/Braswell/Skylake devices - no built-in audio, otherwise fully functional.
+BT/USB audio works fine.<br>

 ### I want to buy a Chromebook to run Windows or Linux -- which should I buy?

 * Buying any Chromebook with the intention of running Windows or Linux is not a great idea.
 Many can't boot anything other than ChromeOS; Those that can boot Linux (or Windows) often have functional deficiencies -- DO NOT EXPECT EVERYTHING TO WORK OUT OF THE BOX.
-Older models may fair better compatibility wise, but there are still lots of caveats, and it's not recommended to buy a Chromebook as a cheap Linux device.
+Older models fair better compatibility wise, but there are still lots of caveats, and it's generally not recommended to buy a Chromebook as a cheap Linux device.

-That said, [the chrultrabook project's documentation](https://docs.chrultrabook.com/docs/firmware/supported-devices.html) provides the most up-to-date info on Linux/Windows compatibility.
-For Windows, [coolstar's site](https://coolstar.org/chromebook/windows.html) also provides compatibility info and driver downloads.
+That said, the Chrultrabook compatibility list linked above is your best, most up to date reference for OS support/compatibility.

 ### I just want to boot Linux from USB on my Chromebook, what do I need to do?